sematext/docs/docs/integration/kafka.md

 ## Kafka Alerts
 As soon as you create a Kafka App, you will receive a set of default [alert rules](https://sematext.com/docs/guide/alerts-guide/).
-These pre-configured rules will notify you of important events that may require your attention, as shown below.
+These pre-configured rules will [notify](https://sematext.com/docs/alerts/alert-notifications/) you of important events that may require your attention, as shown below.

 ### Consumer lag anomaly

-This alert rule continuously monitors consumer lag in Kafka consumer clients, identifying anomalies in lag values over time.
+This alert rule continuously monitors consumer lag in Kafka consumer clients, detecting anomalies in lag values over time.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive notifications triggered by this alert rule is set to 10 minutes.

 Suppose a Kafka consumer client typically processes messages without significant lag, but due to increased message volume or processing issues, the consumer lag suddenly spikes beyond normal levels.
 When this happens, the alert rule checks for anomalies in consumer lag values over the last 90 minutes and triggers a warning.

 #### Actions to take

-- Review Kafka consumer client configurations, message processing logic and system metrics to identify the underlying cause of the increased lag
+- Review Kafka consumer client configurations, message processing logic and system metrics to find the underlying cause of the increased lag
 - If the increased lag is due to limited resources, consider scaling up Kafka consumer client resources such as CPU, memory, or network bandwidth

 ### In-sync replicas anomaly

-This alert rule continuously monitors the number of in-sync replicas (ISRs) in a Kafka cluster, identifying anomalies in ISR counts over time.
+This alert rule continuously monitors the number of in-sync replicas (ISRs) in a Kafka cluster, detecting anomalies in ISR counts over time.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose a Kafka cluster typically maintains a stable number of in-sync replicas across its brokers.
 However, due to network issues or broker failures, the number of in-sync replicas starts changing unexpectedly.
 When this happens, the alert rule checks for anomalies in the number of in-sync replicas over the last 10 minutes.
 Upon detecting the anomaly in ISR counts, the alert rule triggers a warning.